QuidLabs/IMO/README.md

 over time, QD bridges

 30% in `capitalisastion`
-becomes fully backed; with
+to become fully backed with
-discount windows, insurable
+discount windows: insurable
-growth in a gradated manner,
+growth in a gradated manner.
-and in a manner providing
-equal opportunity to stake.

 Levering long while buying
 insurance (at the same time)